Kam dwarf hamster

-The Kam dwarf hamster (Cricetulus kamensis) is a species of rodent in the family Cricetidae.
+The Kam dwarf hamster (Urocricetus kamensis) is a species of rodent in the family Cricetidae.
 It is found only in the mountains of western China where it inhabits grassland, shrubby marshes and steppes.
 Although it has a limited range, the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".
+It was recently moved from the genus Cricetulus to Urocricetus.

 Description

-The Kam dwarf hamster has a head-and-body length of between 88 and 112 mm and a tail length of 51 to 64 mm.
+The Kam dwarf hamster has a head and body length of between 88 and 112 mm and a tail length of 51 to 64 mm.
 The dorsal fur is dark greyish-brown, sometimes spotted or streaked with black, the underparts are greyish white and there is a wave-like transition where the two colours meet.
 The tail is thick and well-covered with guard hairs, having a dark stripe at the top and otherwise being white, with a wholly white tip.

 Distribution and habitat

 The Kam dwarf hamster is endemic to western China where it is found in the Tibet Autonomous Region and the provinces of Qinghai, Gansu and Xinjiang.
 It is a mountain species and is found at altitudes of between 3300 and 4100 m.
 Its typical habitat is upland grasslands, shrubby marshes and open steppe.